-a.
+- a.
 Stay alert, watch what you are doing and use common sense when operating a power tool.
 Do not use a power tool while you are tired or under the influence of drugs, alcohol or medication.
-A moment of inattention while operating power tools may result in serious personal injury.
+A moment of inattention while operating power tools may result in serious personal injury. - b.

-b.
 Use personal protective equipment.
 Always wear eye protection.
-Protective equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions will reduce personal injuries.
+Protective equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions will reduce personal injuries. - c.

-c.
 Prevent unintentional starting.
 Ensure the switch is in the off-position before connecting to power source and/or battery pack, picking up or carrying the tool.
-Carrying power tools with your finger on the switch or energising power tools that have the switch on invites accidents.
+Carrying power tools with your finger on the switch or energising power tools that have the switch on invites accidents. - d.

-d.
 Remove any adjusting key or wrench before turning the power tool on.

-A wrench or a key left attached to a rotating part of the power tool may result in personal injury. e.
+A wrench or a key left attached to a rotating part of the power tool may result in personal injury.

+Be not overreach.
+Keep proper feeting and balance at all times.
+This graphles - e.
 Do not overreach.
 Keep proper footing and balance at all times.
-This enables better control of the power tool in unexpected situations. f.
+This enables better control of the power tool in unexpected situations.

+- f.
 Dress properly.
 Do not wear loose clothing or jewellery.
 Keep your hair, clothing and gloves away from moving parts.
-Loose clothes, jewellery or long hair can be caught in moving parts.
+Loose clothes, jewellery or long hair can be caught in moving parts. - g.

-g.
 If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
 Use of dust collection can reduce dust-related hazards.